AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo

 \cite{Long_2014}, \cite{Ronneberger_2015} and \cite{Cicek_2016} were among the first successful works on medical image segmentation with deep learning.
 Deep learning approaches have been widely used for the task of medical image segmentation ever since (\cite{Hesamian_2019}).
 In this survey, deep learning approaches refer to methods that use training data with their respective labeled ground truth to train a convolutional neural network in a supervised manner.

 Deep learning methods are used to extract meaningful features directly from the original data and infer the expected segmentation labels.
-Thanks to the broad availability of open-source code and libraries, the main advantage of deep learning in medical imaging is its straightforward applicability for segmentation tasks without tedious manual operations.
-However, the training of a deep learning model requires a large amount of labelled data, which, in medical imaging, is often not available.
-Furthermore, 3D medical images usually come with high resolutions and can often not be directly fed to the deep networks due to limited computational resources.
-As a result, pre-processing steps and patch-based training, e.g. for aortic landmarking (\cite{schmied2021patch}), are often used to cope with hardware limitations (\cite{Litjens_2017}).
+Thanks to the wide availability of open-source code and libraries, the main advantage of deep learning in medical imaging is its straightforward application for segmentation tasks without tedious manual operations.
+However, the training of a deep learning model requires a large amount of labelled data, which is often not available in medical imaging.
+Furthermore, 3D medical images usually come with high resolutions and can often not be directly fed to deep networks due to limited computational resources.
+As a result, pre-processing steps and patch-based training, e.g. for aortic landmarking (\cite{codari2020deep,schmied2021patch}), are often used to cope with hardware limitations (\cite{Litjens_2017}).